5G and Satcom – The perfect ecosystem

 Sharing the bandwidth

 Once the C-band spectrum has been divided, there won’t be enough bandwidth remaining to facilitate the current C-band satellite services without drastic changes to the way RF spectrum is utilized.
-One solution is to increase the number of ‘bits per Hz’ and increase utilization efficiency by operating with higher modulation and error correction codes.
-Advantech has proven that modulation schemes as high as 256 APSK can work well in satellite links.
+One solution is to increase the number of ‘bits per Hz’ and increase utilization-efficiency by operating with higher modulation and error correction codes.
+Advantech has proven that modulation schemes as high as 256 APSK can work well in satellite links if the appropriate RF products are incorporated into the signal path.

 Pushing higher bits per Hz requires additional transmitter power to maintain acceptable C/N ratios.